 There are no make-up labs.
 Missing lab will result in a 0 for that lab and more than one unexcused absence will result in an "F" for the class.
-It is also the student's responsibility to understand all theory and practice of lab experiments as they will be on the lab final and will help maintain safe lab procedures.
+It is also the student's responsibility to understand all theory and practice of lab experiments, as they will be on the lab final, and are essential for safe lab experimentation.
 If there is an excusable absence, you must notify before the missed lab, or this will count as a missing lab.
 If there is an emergency and you cannot contact me before lab, please do so as soon as possible.